 Honor Society of Nursing (STTI) answered

-Mark Perloe, Reproductive Endocrinology & Infertility, answeredNo, PCOS can not be cured.
+Mark Perloe, MD, Reproductive Endocrinology & Infertility, answeredNo, PCOS can not be cured.
 PCOS is a condition that is the combined result of lifestyle and genetic predisposition.

 You can not change your genetic predisposition to develop PCOS, but by maintaining a low glycemic diet, and exercising regularly, you may reduce or eliminate the symtpoms and risks associated with this conditon.